Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Continual Learning of CUAs and Related Work

-\textbf{Continual Learning of Computer-Use Agents.} Real-world digital environments are diverse and evolving; as a result, agents frequently encounter unfamiliar or completely new environments where little or zero data are seen during training, making continual learning in such environments essential.
-In this work, we study \emph{continual learning of computer-use agents}, where a base agent with agentic capabilities (e.g., UI grounding and planning) continually learns from a sequential set of tasks $\mathcal{U} = \{T^{(1)}, T^{(2)}, \ldots, T^{(N)}\}$ over time.
-We consider two continual learning scenarios~\citep{zheng2026lifelong} that differ in the scope of the environment: (i) \textbf{\emph{intra-environment continual learning}}, where tasks are drawn from a single environment with a shared interface and dynamics, but progressively vary in task goals, required skills, and complexity, requiring the agent to continually expand its capabilities over time. (ii) \textbf{\emph{cross-environment continual learning}}, where tasks span multiple heterogeneous environments with distinct interfaces and dynamics, requiring the agent to adapt and transfer knowledge across environments while maintaining performance on previously encountered ones without catastrophic forgetting.
+Real-world digital environments are diverse and evolving; as a result, agents frequently encounter unfamiliar or completely new environments where little or zero data are seen during training.
+Prior work relies on fine-tuning with human-annotated, domain-specific data, which is costly, unscalable, and generalizes poorly to unseen environments~\citep{wang2025opencuaopenfoundationscomputeruse,liu2025scalecua,he2025efficient}.
+Moreover, both environment dynamics (e.g., software updates and platform migration) and user needs (e.g., new environments and more complex goals) evolve sequentially over time, rendering the static-data assumption inadequate and making continual learning essential.
+Building on this, we formulate the problem as \emph{continual learning of computer-use agents}, where a base agent with agentic capabilities (e.g., UI grounding and planning) continually learns from a sequential set of tasks $\mathcal{U} = (T^{(1)}, T^{(2)}, \ldots, T^{(N)})$ over time.
+We consider two continual learning scenarios~\citep{zheng2026lifelong} that differ in the scope of the environment: (i) \textbf{\emph{intra-environment continual learning}}, where tasks come from a single environment with shared interface and dynamics, but exhibit different distributions across different iterations, where they progressively vary in goals, required skills, and complexity and require the agent to continually expand its capabilities over time. (ii) \textbf{\emph{cross-environment continual learning}}, where the agent \emph{sequentially} learns from multiple heterogeneous environments with distinct interfaces and dynamics.
+This requires the agent to continually adapt and transfer knowledge across environments while maintaining performance on previously learned ones without catastrophic forgetting.
+Our formulation of continual learning for CUAs is consistent with the general continual learning literature~\citep{legg2008machine,zheng2026lifelong}, where an agent incrementally learns from a sequence of tasks or environments, adapts to evolving distributions, and retains previously acquired knowledge without catastrophic forgetting.
+Additional discussion of related work is provided in Appendix~\ref{appendix:related_work}.